 If, like me, you are saddened by the loss of this one-of-a-kind man, a page has been set up where you can donate to the Research Institute for the Care of Older People (RICE) in his name.
 Visit this page to give as much as you can.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses ScummVM to allow the game to run on modern PCs.
-Manual included.
-Tested on Windows 7.
+Enhanced soundtrack by James Woodcock.
+Manual & Guide included.
+Tested on Windows 10.

 Discworld (the game) is © Perfect 10 Entertainment